EtnShia/DrawShapes-Class/README.md

 Hi, this repositorie is for a class in Python that can draw shapes using the turtle module.
 If you use the turtle module, this class is for you.

 There are...
 * Circles
 * Triangles
 * Squares
 * Rectangles
 * Hexagons
-* and Octagons
+* Octagons

+Each function has parameters, they are...
+& ggg